Written on Mar 3, 2023 4:05:33 PM

 Complete golf cart rollovers account for a substantial one-tenth of all golf cart accidents; these types of accidents often result in the most serious golf cart injuries, and sometimes even death.

 This is largely due to the lack of golf cart seat belt regulation in the state of Florida.
-As golf carts are not fully considered motor vehicles, but rather equipment used for sport, they are exempt from seat belt requirements as determined by the American National Standards Institute.
+As golf carts are not fully considered motor vehicles, but rather equipment used for sport on golf courses, they are exempt from seat belt requirements as determined by the American National Standards Institute, and often lack general safety features.
 This is the standard for all golf carts that come with stock speeds below 15 mph; any modified carts, capable of speeds up to 25 mph, are instead classified as personal transport vehicles.

 All too often, carts are modified beyond their stock capabilities, making them much faster, and much more dangerous, than originally possible.
-This puts teen drivers (and any drivers, for that matter) at increased risk of injury behind the wheel of a golf cart; all it takes is one reckless maneuver or street crossing to spell tragedy.
+This puts teen drivers (and any golf cart driver, for that matter) at increased risk of injury behind the wheel of a golf cart; all it takes is one reckless maneuver or street crossing to spell tragedy.

 4.)
 Modern Estimates Average Around 15,000 Injuries Per Year